 Oil is graded by its ability to flow at lower and higher temperatures.
 0W30 and 5w30 are common grades.

-The first number, “5” identifies how viscous or how the oil flows at lower temperatures (W for winter) and the 30 represents how the oil flows at higher temperatures.
+The first number, “5” identifies how vicious or how the oil flows at lower temperatures (W for winter) and the 30 represents how the oil flows at higher temperatures.
 The lower the numbers the thinner the oil.

 Your car requires the oil type the manufacturer recommends, which you’ll often find on the oil filler cap.
-While using a different brand won’t do immediate damage to your engine, but over the longer term it may, especially as engine deposits build up.
+While using a different brand won’t do immediate damage to your engine, but over the longer term, it may, especially as engine deposits build up.

 Bear in mind manufacturers may not stand over a warranty claim unless the owner can prove the specified oil type was used at every service interval.